 It is safe to assume that all links in this article are affiliate links to a reputable retailer partner which may earn us a commission if you were to click through and purchase.
 Integrity is our top priority, and our recommendations will never be swayed off potential revenue generating opportunities.

-Is Riding An Electric Skateboard/Longboard Safe?
+Is Riding A Motorized Skateboard Safe?

 Just like any means of recreational transportation, there are risks involved with riding an electric skateboard or longboard.
 However, taking the proper safety precautions and obeying all traffic laws are crucial to staying safe during operation.